South Indian Filter Coffee

 For the best result, keep a close watch on water temperature, brewing time, brewing process, grind size, etc.

-It is best to brew the decoction the previous night and make the coffee in the morning.
+It is best to brew the decoction from the previous night and make coffee in the morning.

-You can make a big batch of decoction and refrigerate for 3-4 days and use it as and when required.
+You can make a big batch of decoction, refrigerate it for 3-4 days, and use it as and when required.

 Adjust the amount of coffee decoction and milk, depending on how strong coffee you want.